jakohl/devcontainer-vscode-tensorflow/README.md

 ## Customize Extensions

 You can customize the default VS Code Extensions, which are to be used in the container in the `.devcontainer/devcontainer.json` file using the extensions array.

-## A note on gpu utilization

-By installing Docker on Windows as Docker Desktop you should be able to use utilize gpus within a container per se.
-On e.g. Ubuntu some special packages need to be installed.
-[This guide](https://linuxhint.com/use-nvidia-gpu-docker-containers-ubuntu-22-04-lts/) may be helpful in this case.

-To utilize gpus within a container the `runArgs` needs to contain the `--gpus all` flag in the `.devcontainer/devcontainer.json` configuration file.